 No matter where you are on your weight loss journey, you know the pride and sense of accomplishment that comes with a total life and body change.
 Along with the overall improvement in health and wellness, weight loss can improve confidence, energy, and mood.

 There are, however, problem areas that can arise even if you exercise regularly and eat well as part of your weight loss program.
-The surgeons at Ann Arbor Center for Plastic Surgery work with people to tackle these unexpected problem areas where even the best diets and exercises fail.
+The surgeons at the Center for Plastic Surgery Ann Arbor work with people to tackle these unexpected problem areas where even the best diets and exercises fail.

-“I think that the important thing about weight loss is that it is a good thing that requires a lifestyle change,” said Dr. David Hing, plastic surgeon at Ann Arbor Center for Plastic Surgery.
+“I think that the important thing about weight loss is that it is a good thing that requires a lifestyle change,” said Dr. David Hing, plastic surgeon at the Center for Plastic Surgery Ann Arbor.
 “If you lose it and then regain it you are only contracting and then re-stretching the skin.
 Weight loss is a long game.”